searchkit/searchkit/docs/docs/guides-ssr.md

 slug: /guides/ssr-server-side-rendering
 ---

+### Configure Apollo Client for SSR
 Searchkit is able to do server side rendering with a few changes.
 Due to elastic-ui isn't SSR friendly, you will need to build your own components to do SSR.
 The first part is to configure apollo to be able to SSR.
-See [Apollo Server side rendering guide](https://www.apollographql.com/docs/react/performance/server-side-rendering/)
+See [Apollo Server side rendering guide](https://www.apollographql.com/docs/react/performance/server-side-rendering/).
+Take note on the uri, you will need it to be an absolute path instead of a relative path.

+### Searchkit Routing Configuration
 Then you must enable [url synchronization](https://www.searchkit.co/docs/guides/url-synchronization).

 An example of the configuration can be seen below.
 You can see it in [action here](https://demo.searchkit.co/ssr-example?query=test)

+### SEO
 See [SEO tips](https://www.searchkit.co/docs/guides/seo-tips) for more information on how SSR and other features can improve SEO on your search.

+### Example
 ```jsx
 import { useQuery, gql } from '@apollo/client'
 import { withSearchkit, useSearchkitVariables, withSearchkitRouting } from '@searchkit/client'